matthew-brett/msc_imaging/assessment_b_faq.md

     ```

 You might also consider opening up the notebook files, maybe by opening the
-Anaconcda Navigator, opening the Jupyter Notebook, nagivating to the folder
+Anaconda Navigator, opening the Jupyter Notebook, nagivating to the folder
 containing the unzipped files, and opening (e.g.) `on_er.ipynb`.